The geometry of the space of branched Rough Paths: Preliminaries

-and the following terms are explicit but difficult to compute.
+and the following ones are explicit but difficult to compute.
 Nevertheless, fully explicit formulas have been known since 1947 by Dynkin \cite{Dynkin2000}.

-For our purposes, however, Dynkin's formula is too complicated so we relay on a different expression first show by Reutenauer \cite{Reutenauer1986}.
-In order to describe it, let $\varphi_k:(\HH^*)^{\otimes k}\to \HH^*$ be the linear map
+For our purposes, however, Dynkin's formula is too complicated (for example, the regularity argument in step 2 of the proof of \Cref{thm:charext} would not be as evident) so we rely on a different expression first shown by Reutenauer \cite{Reutenauer1986}.
+In order to describe it, let $\varphi_k\colon(\HH^*)^{\otimes k}\to \HH^*$ be the linear map